GerritCodeReview/aws-gerrit/single-master/README.md

 Two templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
 * `cf-service`: defined the service stack running Gerrit
+* `cf-dns-route`: defined the DNS routing for the service

 ### Networking